mgnlia/mistral-riskpilot-m/README.md

 ## License
 MIT (`LICENSE`)

-## Notes on pre-existing assets
-This project reuses concepts from existing liquidation-monitoring and agent orchestration work.
-New hackathon implementation is being executed in this dedicated repo.
+## Provenance / Pre-existing Work Clarification
+- This repository is the dedicated hackathon implementation workspace for RiskPilot-M.
+- Prior domain knowledge informed design direction only.
+- Submission artifacts and implementation in this repo are intended as event-specific deliverables, with any external reuse requiring explicit disclosure.